lsst/rtn-050/index.rst

 Abstract
 ========

 Describes the means of serving the desired DP0.3 data through the services of the Rubin Science Platform.
 Initially will serve as a proposal and then evolve into an as-built description.

 Motivation and Overview
 =======================

-Ticket `PREOPS-1152`_ and an in-progress revision of `RTN-011`_ envision the creation of a new entry in the "DP0" (simulated and/or precursor data) series of Data Previews: service of an existing catalog-based "fast simulation" of the expected Solar System data from the LSST survey, not tied to image data and not the output of the main Science Pipelines.
+Ticket `PREOPS-1152`_ and a recent revision of `RTN-011`_ envision the creation of a new entry in the "DP0" (simulated and/or precursor data) series of Data Previews: service of an existing catalog-based "fast simulation" of the expected Solar System data from the LSST survey, not tied to image data and not the output of the main Science Pipelines.

 This "DP0.3" would provide some exposure to the Rubin Science Platform (RSP) and the planned Solar System data model to Data Previews delegates, and allow the early testing of certain features of the RSP that are specific to Solar System (or, more precisely, moving-object) data.
 As presently discussed, this Data Preview would be made available to users in mid-2023.